wxdlong/hugo-action/README.md

 ## Why

-Small docker, quickly build, simple use.
+Small docker, Quickly build, Simple use.

 ## How